-- 8 oz shredded Mozzarella cheese
+- 4 oz shredded Mozzarella cheese (1 cup)

-- 1 lb shredded sharp cheddar cheese
+- 8 oz shredded sharp cheddar cheese (about 2 cups)

-- 1/2 to 1 cup chopped green onion (to taste)
+- 1/4 to 1/2 cup chopped green onion (to taste)

-- 1/2 cup mayonnaise
+- 1/4 cup mayonnaise

-- 2 Tbsp sour cream (optional)
+- 1 Tbsp sour cream (optional)

-- 3-4 cloves garlic, minced
+- 1-2 cloves garlic, minced

-- 1 stick unsalted butter (1/2 cup, 4 ounces), softened to the point of being slightly melted
+- 1/2 stick unsalted butter (1/4 cup, 2 ounces), softened to the point of being slightly melted

-2 Preheat broiler.
-Slice loaf of bread in half horizontally, lay crust side down.
+2 Spread cheese over bread: Preheat broiler.
+Slice loaf of bread in half horizontally, lay crust side down on a foil-lined baking sheet.
 Spread cheese mixture over the bread.

 4 Slice: Remove from broiler and let sit for 5 minutes until cool enough to handle.
 Slice the bread with a bread knife.
 Serve.